NathaliaReyes/employee-tracker/README.md

 ## Features

-+ **Employee Management:** Users can add and view employees.
++ **Employee Management:** Users can add, view, delete and update employees.
 This allows for full control over the employee database.

-+ **Role Management:** Users can add, view and update roles.
++ **Role Management:** Users can add, view, delete and update roles.
 This allows for easy management of employee roles and responsibilities.

-+ **Department Management:** Users can add and view departments.
-This allows for efficient organization of different sectors within the company.
++ **Department Management:** Users can efficiently organize different sectors within the company by adding, viewing, updating, and deleting departments.
+Additionally, they can view the budget by department for employees, providing better financial control and decision-making.

 + **Manager Assignment:** Users can assign managers to employees, providing a clear hierarchy and chain of command.